okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2020/index.md

 #### SAML Assertion Inline Hook Now Supports URI Formatting in Claims

-Okta now supports URI claims with the [SAML Assertion Inline Hook](/docs/reference/saml-hook/).
+Okta now supports URI claims with the [SAML assertion inline hook](/docs/reference/saml-hook/).
 When you need to replace or add a URI claim, you must encode the claim name within the command based on the [JSON Pointer](https://tools.ietf.org/html/rfc6901) specification. <!--OKTA-266619-->

 #### Support Added in List Users API for Sort Parameters